snewell4/simpleth/docs/source/docmake.rst

 the Natspec comments.
 A compile updates the 'docdev' and 'docuser' files in the 'artifacts' directory. nat2rsd.py reads those files to get the comments.

+:See Also: `Sphinx Tutorial Cheat Sheet <https://sphinx-tutorial.readthedocs.io/cheatsheet/>`_
+    for RTD formatting help.